-1. Populi Population Health and Wellbeing Action Indicator 16/17 Target National Outcome - - Support a defined number of people from the 40% most deprived areas to quit smoking for 12 weeks.
-Smoking cessation - non smokers at the 3 month follow up in the 40% most deprived areas 171 Ŋ 1.2 Meet national targets for cancer screening for breast, bowel and cervical. % uptake of breast screening % uptake of bowel screening % uptake of cervical screening (age 21-60 years) 70% 80% 80% 7- د دن Work with a range partners to develop a range of physical activity options to reduce barriers to access and target less active people.
+1. Popul Population Health and Wellbeing Action Indicator 16/17 Target National Outcome - Support a defined number of people from the 40% most deprived areas to quit smoking for 12 weeks.
+Smoking cessation - non smokers at the 3 month follow up in the 40% most deprived areas 171 sĊ 1.2 Meet national targets for cancer screening for breast, bowel and cervical. % uptake of breast screening % uptake of bowel screening % uptake of cervical screening (age 21-60 years) 70% 60% 80% 7 .
+5 Work with a range partners to develop a range of physical activity options to reduce barriers to access and target less active people.
 Identify and test programmes for people with mental health problems, working with pilot physiotherapy post.
-Plan a physical activity programme for older people as a legacy.
 Complete by March 2017.
-Complete by March 2017. Ŋ 4.
+Complete by March 2017. sĊ programme for older people as a legacy.
 Test a social prescribing model in three practices.
 Number of community champions recruited.
-Number of holistic needs assessments carried out.
-Number of people seen at community hub.
-10 60 100 7 1.5 Implement health and homelessness standards, and actions from previous homeless service users' consultation.
+10 Number of holistic needs assessments carried out.
+09 Number of people seen at community hub.
+100 1.5 Implement health and homelessness standards, and actions from previous homeless service users' consultation.
 Self-evaluation of the Health and Homelessness Action Plan (HHAP) showing evaluation ratings.
 12 very good; 7 good Achieved 14/15 Ŋ 1.6 Increase referrals to financial inclusion and employability services, recognising the role of AHPs and other practitioners.
 Number of financial inclusion workshops delivered.
 4 5

-1. Popula Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Number of staff attending 48 Number of employability workshops delivered.
+1. Popul Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Number of staff attending 48 Number of employability workshops delivered.
 4 Number of attendees 48 Number of Healthier Wealthier Children (HWC) referrals and financial gains.
-400 HWC financial gains £700,000 Increase uptake of Healthy Start Establish local baselines Implement a sexual health policy (with partners) for looked after and accommodated children.
+400 HWC financial gains £700,000 Increase uptake of Healthy Start Establish local baselines Imple looke Implement a sexual health policy (with partners) for looked after and accommodated children.
 Policy agreed and finalised.
 Policy disseminated by June 2016.
 LAAC staff to be invited to all sexual health training.
-A training calendar will be available to all LAAC workers/carers by June 2016. Ŋ Specific LAAC training package to be offered.
+A training calendar will be available to all LAAC workers/carers by June 2016. sĊ Specific LAAC training package to be offered.
 Train 20 LAAC workers around sexual health and wellbeing.
+Reduce of age.
 Reduce unintended pregnancies for those over 20 years of age.
-Number of unintended pregnancies for those over 20 years of age: 30 4 Lead the health and wellbeing actions from the Tackling Poverty Report, in particular establishing a school counselling service and a peer mentoring service across Procure and oversee implementation of school counselling service.
-April 2016 5 all Kentrewsnire secondary schools in partnership with Renfrewshire Council's Children's Services.
+Number of unintended pregnancies for those over 20 years of age: 30 4 Lead Pover Lead the health and wellbeing actions from the Tackling Poverty Report, in particular establishing a school counselling service and a peer mentoring service across Procure and oversee implementation of school counselling service.
+April 2016 ιO all Ke Renfr all Kentrewsnire secondary schools in partnersnip with Renfrewshire Council's Children's Services.
 Agree individual models of peer mentoring with all schools.
 May 2016

-1. Popu 1.
-Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Establish target activity levels for both initiatives.
+1. Popul Population Health and Wellbeing Action Indicator 16/17 Target National Outcome Establish target activity levels for both initiatives.
 June 2016 1.10 Raise awareness of mental health issues among the general population.
-Understanding Mental Health: - attendees 200 Scottish Mental Health first aid training for young people: 4 12 7- 1.12 Work with Third Sector partners and specialist dietetic services to develop and monitor Eat Better Feel Better Number of Renfrewshire EBFB Network meetings.
-4 per year - (EBFB) work.
+Understanding Mental Health: - attendees 200 Scottish Mental Health first aid training for young people: - sessions - attendees 4 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 ~ 1.12 Work with Third Sector partners and specialist dietetic services to develop and monitor Eat Better Feel Better Number of Renfrewshire EBFB Network meetings.
+4 per year - (EBFB) WORK.
 Number of EBFB interventions delivered.
 50 Number of individuals/organisations trained to deliver cookery skills courses.
-8
+80